nitin42/animate-components/docs/usage.md

 ```
 ### backfaceVisible
-It defines whether or not an element should be visible when not facing the screen.
+This prop defines whether an element should be visible when not facing the screen or not.

 ```javascript